mpv-player/mpv/DOCS/man/options.rst

     The default is a subdirectory named "watch_later" underneath the config directory (usually ``~/.config/mpv/``).

-``--watch-later-use-title``
+``--watch-later-key=<key>``
-    Use the video title instead of the current file name for saving and resuming.
+    Use the specified key instead of the current file name to determine the file name to save/resume from.

 ``--no-resume-playback``
     Do not restore playback position from the ``watch_later`` configuration